netobserv/flowlogs-pipeline/docs/confGenerator.md

 ```
 > Note: Additional information on usage and deployment can be found in flowlogs-pipeline README

-> Note: learning from examples and existing metric definitions is very-useful
+> Note: Learning from examples and existing metric definitions is very useful.

 ### Network definition explained

-In this section we explain how network definition are structured.
+In this section we explain how network definition is structured.
 This is useful for development of
 new network definitions as well as debugging and working with existing network definition.

 ```shell